MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-P-Ports-Waterways-Safety/part-164-Navigation-Safety-Regulations/section-164.38.md

 Target acquisition, for display data purposes, may be manual, automatic or both, as specified by Owner.

-For any manual acquisition system the alarms shall be initiated by a preset minimum range; and likewise for any automatic acquisition system the alarms shall be initiated by a preset minimum acceptable passing distance (CPA - Closest Point of Approach) and a preset advance warning time (TCPA - Time to Closest Point of Approach).
+For any manual acquisition system the alarms shall be initiated by a preset minimum range; and likewise for any automatic acquisition system the alarms shall be initiated by a preset minimum acceptable passing distance (CPA—Closest Point of Approach) and a preset advance warning time (TCPA—Time to Closest Point of Approach).
 Means shall be provided to silence the audio alarm for a given threat but the alarm shall resound upon a subsequent threat.
 The visual alarm shall continue to operate until all threats have been eliminated.
 If the collision avoidance system fails to perform as indicated above, after the system is set for unattended monitoring, the system shall produce both audio and visual warning alarms.

 The system shall be capable of simulating a trial maneuver.